Lo Carmen: Music

+Carmen continues to periodically perform shows and release music with her father, who often also guests on her albums.

-Carmen performs solo or with a rotating line-up of musicians and has opened for Gareth Liddiard (The Drones), Renee Geyer and The Secret Sisters in Australia as well as Mick Harvey in Europe.
-She showcased solo at SxSW in 2009 and 2016.
-In band mode she has opened for Beasts of Bourbon, Magnolia Electric Company, Mess Hall, The Drones, Paul Kelly and the Dirty Three.
-In an interview she explained "I prefer to have a core band that I can play with but I'm not a machine playing all the time so when I need people I just have to hope they are available.
+Regarded her eclectic touring style, she explained in a 2010 interview with Mess & Noise "I prefer to have a core band that I can play with but I'm not a machine playing all the time so when I need people I just have to hope they are available.
 Plus, I like the idea of being like Chuck Berry, just picking up bands in every town or for different gigs.
 And that way the songs sound different each time too".
 She records more than performing live, stating "Making albums is the absolute joy of being a musician for me, especially the joy of recording with other people and the surprises of what they bring."

-Writing
+None of Carmen's albums have charted.